professorf/ArcadeSimplex/paper.md

 # Summary

-A 3D Video Game Learning Tutorial Based on ProfessorF's Arcade Simplex Theory
+Arcade Simplex is a an open-source codebase for learning-by-example how to create 3d video games.
+The target users are teachers of digital media classes or introductory programming classes, who want to incorporate a game programming module into their lesson plans.

 This is teaching code.
 The goal is not _efficient_ code, per se, but _easy-to-understand_ code.
 All game pieces are based on simple polygons, but it is easy to replace them with more sophisticated models.
-The use of polygons, however, allows game programmers to focus on learning the basics of the code, rather than being distracted by model code.
+The use of polygons, however, allows game programmers to focus on learning the basics of the code, rather than being distracted by 3d modeling & animation code.

 The master branch contains the base code.
 Each branch is a variation that builds functionality on top of the base code.